ChatGPT Edu Frequently Asked Questions — Chico State Skip to Main Content

 The CSU is providing ChatGPT Edu, a plan specifically built for universities to responsibly deploy AI to students, faculty, researchers, and staff and protect intellectual property.

-ChatGPT licenses are funded by the CSU Chancellor’s Office for all faculty and staff beginning February 2025 and will be available for students in April 2025.
+ChatGPT licenses are funded by the CSU Chancellor’s Office for all faculty and staff beginning February 2025.

 One of the benefits of an enterprise agreement is that OpenAI commits to data privacy and security by ensuring that conversations and data are not used to train their models.
 The Edu plan includes commercial data protection features like SAML SSO, domain verification, custom data retention windows, SOC 2 Type 2 compliance, and data encryption at rest and in transit.